cristian-rincon/pymetasnap/README.md

-# cli-pymetasnap
+# pymetasnap

-cli-pypi-metadata-extractor is a command-line tool that enables you to extract metadata from the Python Package Index (PyPI).
+pymetasnap is a command-line tool that enables you to extract metadata from the Python Package Index (PyPI).
 It allows you to retrieve essential information about Python packages hosted on PyPI, including package names, versions, licenses, project URLs, and more.

-By leveraging the PyPI API, cli-pypi-metadata-extractor automates the process of gathering package metadata, making it convenient for developers, researchers, and anyone interested in exploring package information in a structured manner.
+By leveraging the PyPI API, pymetasnap automates the process of gathering package metadata, making it convenient for developers, researchers, and anyone interested in exploring package information in a structured manner.

 ## Features